 Wildland urban interface (WUI) is the area where natural areas and development meet.
-Since 1990, 60% of new homes in the United States have been built in the WUI.
+Since 1990, 60% of new homes in the U.S. have been built in the WUI.
 These homes are at risk of structure loss, injury and death from a wildfire.
-All states have at least a small amount of land classified as WUI, approximately 9.9% of all land is classified as WUI.
 The WUI is divided into two categories: intermix and interface.
 Intermix WUI refers to areas where housing and wildland vegetation intermingle, while interface WUI refers to areas where housing is in the vicinity of a large area of dense wildland vegetation (Martinuzzi et al. 2015).
 Intermix areas have more than one house per 40 acres and have more than 50% vegetation.
 Interface areas have more than one house per 40 acres, have less than 50% vegetation, and are within 1.5 miles of an area over 1,235 acres that is more than 75% vegetated (Stewart et al. 2006).
-In New York State, 31% (15,240 square miles) is located in the WUI; with 6.3% (3,111 square miles) is located in the WUI interface and 24.7% (12,129 square miles) is located in the WUI intermix (Martinuzzi et al. 2015).
+In New York State, 31% (15,240 square miles) is located in the WUI; with 6.3% (3,111 square miles) located in the WUI interface and 24.7% (12,129 square miles) is located in the WUI intermix (Martinuzzi et al. 2015).

 A detailed WUI (interface and intermix) was obtained through the SILVIS Lab, Department of Forest Ecology and Management, University of Wisconsin-Madison which also defines the wildfire hazard area.
-The California Fire Alliance determined that areas within 1.5 miles of wildland vegetation are the approximate distance that firebrands can be carried from a wildland fire to the roof of a house.
+The California Fire Alliance determined that 1.5 miles is the approximate maximum distance that firebrands can be carried from a wildland fire to the roof of a house.
 Therefore, even structures not located within the forest are at risk to wildfire.
 This buffer distance, along with housing density and vegetation type were used to define the WUI illustrated in Figure 5.4.16-3 through Figure 5.4.16-5 below.
 Table 5.4.16-2 summarizes the acres of Suffolk County located in the WUI.
 Approximately 180,795 acres, or 30.6-percent, of the County's land area is located in the WUI (interface and intermix).